pawelgrzybek/pawelgrzybek.com/content/posts/2021-01-04-webp-and-avif-images-on-the-hugo-website.md

 ---
 title: "WebP and AVIF images on the Hugo website"
-description: "After adding support for WebP and AVIF formats, I managed to serve to my visitors around 40% slimmer images.
+summary: "After adding support for WebP and AVIF formats, I managed to serve to my visitors around 40% slimmer images.
 This pretty significant performance gain is simple to achieve using Hugo."
 photo: "2021-01-04.jpg"
 ---